Qualities of a Good Supervisor (Plus 8 Skills To Develop)

 Whenever possible, give them immediate feedback and encourage open dialogue.
 Also, have the humility to accept responsibility for any project failures or poor choices.
 This type of transparency and honesty can help boost your team’s respect for you as a leader.

 Treat your employees more like equal team members than as subordinates.
 Rather than issuing a steady stream of orders and commands and expecting staff to stay on task, try to include them in the decision-making and strategizing processes.
 Treat them as partners and encourage collaboration.

 A team-oriented approach makes for a more productive and positive workplace.
 If a conflict arises, be confident and firm in your supervisory role, but also remain neutral and unbiased.
 Ideally, each member of your team should feel valued and involved.

 Read more: 6 Tips for Effective Teamwork

 8. Willingness to learn

 Just because you're a team leader does not mean you know everything there is to know about your job, your career or your industry.
 The best supervisor is always trying to enhance his or her skills and knowledge.
 You can learn not only from the people and employees around you but also from self-education opportunities provided through your workplace or online.
 Share what you learn with your team members, and encourage them to pursue their continued professional development as well.

 How to be an effective supervisor

-Whether you are a seasoned supervisor or you are just starting your first management job, you can always find ways to improve.
+Whether you're a seasoned supervisor or you're just starting your first management job, you can always find ways to improve.